keboola/developers-docs/extend/generic-extractor/config/mappings.md

 }
 {% endhighlight %}

-The important part is `parentKey.disable` set to true in the `children` mapping.
-Then an already existing mapping can be referenced -- `"destination": "users"` defines that the children are to be mapped using the same configuration as their parents.
-Notice that `children` mapping contains no `tableMapping` configuration.
+The important part is `parentKey.disable` set to `true` in the `children` mapping.
+Then an already existing mapping can be referenced --- `"destination": "users"` defines that the children are to be mapped using the same configuration as their parents.

-This is because the mapping of `users` data type is used both for users and their children.
+Notice that the `children` mapping contains no `tableMapping` configuration.
+This is because the mapping of the `users` data type is used both for users and their children.
 Setting `tableMapping` for `children` would have no effect.
-This also means that the `favoriteColors` column configuration *must be* defined in for the `users` mapping (even though it is not used by the users in the API response).
+This also means that the `favoriteColors` column configuration **must be** defined in the `users` mapping (even though it is not used by the users in the API response).